-The purpose of creating quality content is not just to make your business site look good.
+The purpose of creating high-quality content is not just to make your business site look good.
 You want the right people to read what you are writing.
-And that means your content also needs to rank higher in the search engine result pages.
+And that means your content also needs to rank higher in the search engine result pages (SERPs).
 Because it’s a proven way to reach out a bigger section of your target audience.

-Keep in mind that good content goes hand in hand with ethical SEO, so it’s something that every business (no matter how small) needs to work on.
+Keep in mind that good content goes hand in hand with ethical SEO strategies, so it’s something that every business (no matter how small) needs to work on.

 Is producing SEO friendly content hard?
 Of course not.
 If you’re already creating content, you just need to take it a notch up in the right direction if you want to reap the benefits of SEO.

 Once you start working on producing great, SEO friendly content, it not only gets easier to achieve higher search engine rankings, but also gets simpler to keep your position in the search engine result pages.

 So the question is, how do you really go about creating SEO friendly content that actually gets real-world results?
 What do you need to ensure you’re doing better than your competitors in terms of producing content that is favored by Google and its users?